 While school districts can choose when to reopen, the state's board of education has dictated a series of standards districts must meet before they reopen.

-The state has approved all schools to offer in-person instruction this fall with required health and safety measures, but individual districts will make their own decisions.
+The state has approved all schools to offer in-person instruction with required health and safety measures, but individual districts will make their own decisions.

 Districts may choose to open school buildings, but they must modify schedules, restrict gatherings, and observe social distancing in accordance with state and federal recommendations.

-The state department of education issued July guidance on four possible reopening scenarios, including for "near full capacity of attendance and operations in a traditional setting, with remote learning for students not onsite."
+The state department of education's July guidance allowed for four possible reopening scenarios, including for "near full capacity of attendance and operations in a traditional setting, with remote learning for students not onsite."
 Under this scenario, there is no limit on group sizes in schools, but social distancing should be observed, and monitoring for symptoms of COVID-19 should still take place, the guidance says.

 Nebraska Gov. Pete Ricketts has given districts discretion to set their own reopening plans using guidance from the state’s education department.
 That guidance advises remote or hybrid learning plans in communities with significant or moderate spread.